Classification of AI risks

 Start with a context analysis.
 Understand how the AI system will be used, who it impacts, and what the potential consequences of failure are.
 Use structured frameworks such as the ISO/IEC 23894 AI risk management guideline or NIST AI RMF to identify relevant risk categories.

 Use cross-functional teams.
-Involve legal, technical, product, and ethics experts to ensure risks are considered from multiple perspectives.
+Involve legal, technical, product, and ethics experts to make sure risks are considered from multiple perspectives.
 Classify risks based on likelihood and impact, then map them to mitigation responsibilities.

 Review the classification regularly.
 AI systems evolve, and so should the understanding of their risk profiles.